Advanced diagnosis and personalized medical assistance

 How long does an intravenous infusion last?

-The duration of an intravenous infusion can vary depending on the type of solution administered and the characteristics of the clinical procedure.
-In many cases, administration is performed over a controlled period of time under medical supervision.
+- The duration of intravenous administration may vary depending on the type of solution and the individual clinical context.

 Is intravenous fluid